Cataract Surgeries Programme (CSP)

 5. What is the service package from the private ophthalmologist?

 The Package includes one pre-operative assessment, the Cataract Surgery (including one appropriate basic monofocal intraocular lens and all medical consumables) and 2 post-operative checks.
-The package should be the same for any patients who choose the Private Sector Model, irrespective of the co-payment amount.
+The package should be the same for any patients irrespective of the co-payment amount.

 6. Can a private ophthalmologist change the “designated” eye for the Cataract Surgery under this Programme?